daattali/beautiful-jekyll/README.md

 ex-css      | List of external CSS files to include in the page googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`) fb-img      | If you want to share a page on Facebook, by default Facebook will use the first image it can find on the page.
-If you want to specify an image to use when sharing the page on Facebook, then provide the image's URL here show_avatar | If you have an avatar configured in the _config.yml but you don't want to appear on every page you can turn it off by removing this flag from the default layout (_layouts/default.html)  and enable it only on the pages where you want to.
-Note: the specific value doesn't matter only whether it's defined or not.
+If you want to specify an image to use when sharing the page on Facebook, then provide the image's URL here show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`.
+If you want to turn it off by default, change `show-avatar` to `false` in the file `_layouts/default.html` and then you can selectively turn it on in specific pages using `show-avatar: true`

 ### RSS feed